ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 We call this approach Automatic Probabilistic Echo Solving, or APES.

-This documentation provides a short introduction to the problem and the general approach, as well as a simple tutorial on how to use the package.
+This documentation provides a short introduction to the problem and general approach, as well as a simple tutorial on how to use the package.
 It assumes basic familiarity with the principles of fisheries acoustics and Bayesian statistical modeling (e.g. experience with Turing.jl, Stan, or JAGS).
-While the package is written in [Julia](https://julialang.org/), we don't assume knowledge of that language, and you should hopefully be able to follow along as long as you are familiar with scientific programming in a similar scripting language like R, Python, or Matlab.
+While the package is written in [Julia](https://julialang.org/), we don't assume prior Julia knowledge, and you should hopefully be able to follow along if you are familiar with scientific programming in a similar scripting language like R, Python, or Matlab.
 Extensive resources for learning Julia are available at the [official website](https://julialang.org/learning/).

 ### Background
-The typical approach in fisheries acoustics is to use relative differences in backscatter at multiple frequencies to classify regions of the water column as one thing or another (fish vs. zooplankton, large vs. small fish, etc.).
-These frequency responses are usually calculated by taking the difference between frequencies in the decibel domain (dB differencing).
-Once the echogram has been classified using multiple frequencies, scatterer density is estimated by echo-integrating at a single frequency using the relationship
+The typical approach in fisheries acoustics is to use relative differences in backscatter strength at multiple frequencies to classify parts of the water column as one thing or another (fish vs. zooplankton, large vs. small fish, etc.).
+These frequency responses are usually calculated by substracting backscatter at two different frequencies in the decibel domain ("dB differencing").
+Once the echogram has been classified using multifrequency information, scatterer density is estimated by echo-integrating at a single frequency, using the relationship

 $s_v = \langle \sigma_{bs} \rangle n,$ (1)

-where $s_v$ is the volume backscattering coefficient, $\langle \sigma_{bs} \rangle$ is the average backscattering cross section of one scatterer, and $n$ is their numerical density.
+where $s_v$ is the volume backscattering coefficient, $\langle \sigma_{bs} \rangle$ is the average backscattering cross section of a single scatterer, and $n$ is their numerical density.

 ### The Inverse Approach
-The inverse approach relies on the same theory and assumptions, but instead of classifying first using multiple frequencies and then integrating using only one, it does both at the same time using all available frequencies.
-Mathematically, if we have a vector $\mathbf{s}_v$ of backscatter at multiple frequencies and a matrix $\Sigma$ of backscattering cross-sections, where the $i,j^{th}$ entry holds $\langle \sigma_{bs} \rangle$ for species $j$ at frequency
+The inverse approach relies on the same theory and assumptions, but instead of classifying first using multiple frequencies and then integrating using only one, it does both at the same time, using all frequencies available.
+Mathematically, if we have a vector of backscatter at multiple frequencies $\mathbf{s}_v$, and a matrix $\Sigma$ of backscattering cross-sections, where the $i,j^{th}$ entry holds $\langle \sigma_{bs} \rangle$ for species
-$i$, then solving the inverse problem means finding the vector of scatterer densities
-$\mathbf{n} \ge 0$ which solves the equation
+$j$ at frequency $i$, then solving the inverse problem means finding the vector of scatterer densities $\mathbf{n} \ge 0$ that solves the equation

 $\mathbf{s}_v = \Sigma \mathbf{n}.$ (2)

 The inverse approach has several advantages over the classify-then-integrate approach:

 * It uses all available frequency information to integrate, in theory giving a more robust estimate of animal density than single-frequency integration.
 * It extends naturally from a small number of narrowband frequencies to broadband spectra, or a mixture of the two.
 * It can handle mixtures of different scatterers, a situation where dB differencing struggles.